beanvalidation/beanvalidation.org/proposals/BVAL-248.md

 Questions:

 - should number ordering be honored per target only?
 Or globally?
 Or should it be configurable?
   What about inheritance?
+If per target, that would probably reduce some of the candidates for bugs.
-  _If per target, that would probably reduce some of the candidates for bugs.
-Inheritance would still be a problem_
+  Inheritance would still be a problem.

 Note that global ordering might reduce performance of Bean Validation engines.